Tomb Raider (comics)

-Tomb Raider comic book series is based on the video game franchise Tomb Raider, currently produced by Crystal Dynamics (formerly by Core Design), which features the character of Lara Croft.
-The original series of comics, which were released between 1999 and 2005, were published by Top Cow and were primarily based on the games released by Core Design.
+The Tomb Raider comic book series is based on the video game franchise Tomb Raider, currently produced by Crystal Dynamics (formerly by Core Design), which features the character of Lara Croft.
+The original series of comics, which were released between 1999 and 2005, was published by Top Cow and was primarily based on the games released by Core Design.
 In 2014, following the reboot of the Tomb Raider franchise, the series was revived and is currently being published by Dark Horse Comics.
 The new timeline of events is based upon the rebooted iteration of Lara Croft and her adventures.

 Publication history

 The series, which ran from 1999 to 2005 (in which the fiftieth and final issue was released), consisted of monthly issues published by Top Cow Productions, who secured the rights to producing comics after a long struggle.
-Preceding this series, French publisher Glenat got the green light from Eidos France to produce a comic series called Dark Eons based on the Tomb Raider games, which was taken off the market shortly after.
+Preceding this series, French publisher Glenat got the green light from Eidos France to produce a comic series called Dark Aeons based on the Tomb Raider games, which was taken off the market shortly after.
 Besides the monthly series, a parallel 12-part series called Journeys, which ran from 2001 to 2003, was also published.

 The comics are primarily based on the same continuity as the games by Core Design, in which Lara's plane crashes when she is twenty-one years old (rather than the latter games by Crystal Dynamics, the plane crash happening when she was only nine years old), but the exact details are changed.
 In the comic, Lara is accompanied by both her parents and her fiancé, on the plane trip taken to celebrate her impending marriage (in the game series, Lara's plane is chartered to take on a skiing holiday).
+The fourth issue, released in April 2000, reveals that the family butler Hartford Compton is responsible for the death of Lara's parents, but they are alive and seen in Tomb Raider: Chronicles, released in November 2000.

 Writers Dan Jurgens, John Nay Riber, and James Bonny worked on the series, which also featured the art of Andy Park, Michael Turner, Billy Tan, and Adam Hughes, amongst others.